PaloAltoNetworks/skilletlib/docs/source/jinja_filters.rst

   - name: ensure_ip_address
     label: Ensure IP Address is configured
-    test: device_system | node_value('ip-address') == '10.10.10.10'
+    test: device_system | element_value('ip-address') == '10.10.10.10'

-node_attribute_present
+attribute_present
 ~~~~~~~~~~~~~~~~~~~~~~

 This filter will determine if a node exists with the given attribute name and value.
 This is useful for parts of the
 configuration where there may be many 'entries' under a specific xpath.
 For example, security profiles or interfaces.
-This filter takes a configuration path as the first argument, similar to the node_present filter.
+This filter takes a configuration path as the first argument, similar to the tag_present filter.
 The second argument
 is the attribute name and the third is the attribute value.
 If the configuration path is found, and has an attribute
 that matches both the name and value, this filter will return True.